 Investors in this industry should keep an eye on developments surrounding this merger case, as its mass scale is bound to shape the industry for decades to come.

 A game-changing innovation with massive growth potential

-Alexander MacLennan owns shares of AMR.
-He is also long the following options: long January 2015 $17 calls on US Airways Group.
+Alexander MacLennan owns shares of AMR and Delta Air Lines.
+Alexander MacLennan has the following options: long January 2015 $22 calls on Delta Air Lines, long January 2015 $25 calls on Delta Air Lines, long January 2015 $30 calls on Delta Air Lines, and long January 2015 $17 calls on US Airways Group.
 This article is not an endorsement to buy or sell any security and does not constitute professional investment advice.
 Always do your own due diligence before buying or selling any security.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.